When will I get my rent?

 Apparently, my property needs an EPC what is this and can you arrange this for me?

 - It is a requirement under the Housing Act Law that an agent or landlord must be able to provide a prospective tenant or purchaser with an EPC.
 We are therefore unable to market your property without an EPC.
 If you would like us to arrange an EPC for you, then please let us know.
+NB as of the 1st April 2018 all properties for rent must be an E rating or above.

 Should I tell my insurance company?